eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 [Figure 11](#61-scope) depicts the Relying Party Instance to the right of the Wallet Unit.
 A Relying Party Instance is a combination of hardware and software used by a Relying Party to interact with a Wallet Unit.
-A Relying Party can use multiple Relying Party Instances, especially in case the interactions with the Wallet Unit take place in proximity, for instance, a border control agency at an airport employing multiple lines where arriving passengers can present their PID.
+A Relying Party can use multiple Relying Party Instances.
+This will happen especially in case the interactions with the Wallet Unit take place in proximity; for instance, a border control agency at an airport employing multiple lines (each operated by an agency employee) where arriving passengers can present their PID.
+However, a single Relying Party operating multiple Relying Party Instances can also happen in a remote context, for example if there is an operational system (including a remote Relying Party Instance) next to a fallback system used for business continuity purposes.
+A Relying Party may also use multiple remote Relying Party Instances for load distribution.

 [Figure 11](#61-scope) also shows the Relying Party.
 Below that, it shows that each Relying Party will register itself with a Registrar in its Member State.